Factors Contributing to Obesity

 - Race-ethnicity, gender, age, income, and other socio-demographic factors also can play a role in this complex health issue, as discussed elsewhere on this web-site.
-(See the sections on Overweight and Obesity in the U.S. and Relationship Between Poverty and Obesity.)
+(See the sections on Obesity in the U.S. and Relationship Between Poverty and Obesity.)

 Many of these and other contributing factors affect everyone at some point during their lives, at least to some extent, but those who are food insecure or low-income face additional challenges and risks.
 (For more information, see the section on Why Low-Income and Food Insecure People are Vulnerable to Obesity.)